 Speaking from a recruiters point of view, we understand why some companies treat candidates unprofessionally.

 We often find that:

-- Many submitted CV’s are out of date, incomplete, badly formatted, and vague regarding the specifics that employers will want to know.
+- Many submitted CV’s’s are out of date, incomplete, poorly formatted, and vague regarding the specifics that employers will want to know.

 - Requests for additional clarification so that the CV can be optimised are often ignored.

-Again, this is a shortlist of ‘gripes’ that a recruiter might have.
-Again the root problem is disrespect and a lack of care.
-If a candidate really wants to get a new job, surely they ought to update their CV as much as possible?
+Again, this is a shortlist of ”gripes” that a recruiter might have.
+Still, the root problem is disrespect and a lack of care.
+If a candidate wants to get a new job, surely they ought to update their CV as much as possible?
 Surely they would want to give accurate answers to update questions as soon as possible?

-We believe that the reasons for the valid issues from job seekers and recruiters are based on the same problem.
-A breakdown of communication, a lack of trust and respect.
+We believe that the reasons for the valid issues from job seekers and recruiters are all based on the same problem—a breakdown of communication, a lack of trust and respect.
 Put simply, the relationship between many recruiters and candidates, in general, is like a bad marriage.